Discrete-Distribution-Networks/Discrete-Distribution-Networks.github.io/blog_en.md

 ## Unique 1D Discrete Latent Representation

 DDN naturally provides a one-dimensional discrete latent representation.
 Because each layer's outputs depend on the previously selected outputs, the latent space forms a tree structure.
-The tree has a branching factor of $ K $ and depth $ L $, with each leaf node corresponding to a generated sample.
+The tree has a branching factor of $K$ and depth $L$, with each leaf node corresponding to a generated sample.

 ![](img/latent-tree.png)
 *DDN's latent space forms a tree structure.
 The green path shows the latent corresponding to the target image in Figure 1.*

 DDN has strong data compression capabilities (lossy compression).
 Its latent representation is a list of integers, providing a highly compressed discrete representation.
-The information content of a latent is $ \log_2(K) \times L $ bits.
-For example, with our default human-face image experiment settings ($ K=512, L=128 $), each sample can be compressed to just 1152 bits.
+The information content of a latent is $\log_2(K) \times L$ bits.
+For example, with our default human-face image experiment settings ($K=512, L=128$), each sample can be compressed to just 1152 bits.

-In our experiments, we chose $ K=512 $ for a balance between generation quality and training efficiency.
-However, from a purely data-compression perspective, setting $ K=2 $ and increasing $ L $ can better balance representation space and compression efficiency.
+In our experiments, we chose $K=512$ for a balance between generation quality and training efficiency.
+However, from a purely data-compression perspective, setting $K=2$ and increasing $L$ can better balance representation space and compression efficiency.
 We call this special case "Taiji-DDN."
 Taiji-DDN is the first generative model capable of directly converting data into semantically meaningful binary strings, where each binary string represents a leaf node in a balanced binary tree.

 ## Latent Visualization

-To visualize the latent structure, we trained a DDN on MNIST with $ L=3 $ layers and $ K=8 $ outputs per layer.
+To visualize the latent structure, we trained a DDN on MNIST with $L=3$ layers and $K=8$ outputs per layer.
 We visualize the latent tree structure using a recursive 3×3 grid.
 The center cell of each 3×3 grid is the condition (the selected output from the previous layer), and the surrounding eight cells represent the new outputs generated based on this condition.

 In the figure below, each colored-bordered image is an intermediate generated sample.
 The eight images surrounding it are finer samples generated conditioned on it.
 Images without colored borders are final generated images.
 Larger images represent earlier (coarser) generation stages.
 The largest images with blue borders are the first layer's eight outputs, and the green-bordered images are the second layer's $8^2=64$ outputs.
 Images within the same grid are visually similar due to their shared ancestors.
 The large central image is the average of all generated images.